 Which sweepstakes can you actually win?
-This is what matters most to many entrants and is why you are required to state the sweepstakes odds of winning.
+This is what matters most to many entrants and is why you are required to state the sweepstakes odds and chances of winning one country.
 If you are wondering if you have to share the odds of winning for all sweepstakes and games, the short answer is ‘yes.’

 However, depending on the type of promotion you are running, there is some specific language you must include in the rules.
 Here is what you should know about sweepstakes odds of winning and the Official Rules.

-What Are the Odds in a Sweepstakes or Game?
+What Are the Odds & Chances of Winning Sweepstakes or Game?

-The odds of winning is the probability any one participant will be selected as a winner from the total pool of participants.
-The odds of winning may vary based on a number of factors: the total number of participants, the total number of winning game pieces, and the total number of entries allotted to each participant.
+The odds or chances of winning a sweepstakes is the probability any one participant will be selected as a winner from the total pool of participants.
+The odds of winning may vary based on a number of factors: the total number of participants who enter sweepstakes, the total number of winning game pieces, and the total number of entries allotted to each participant.

 How to State The Odds of Winning in Your Official Rules